titu1994/IDS-Course-Project/_posts/2018-03-30-weekly-report-8.md

 ### What I did

 - Work on data integration task
-- Work on exporting the trained models to interact with queries
-- Trained Sentiment models on the reference Yelp dataset provided.
+- Exported trained LSTM, Multiplicative LSTM models for sentiment analysis
+- Begin working on final project query solution.

 ### What I plan to do next week

-- Start with server side integration
-- Begin integrating the manual datasets with our collection of data.
+- Train models to solve the given queries
+- Export above models for the server to interact with.

 ### Blocks or impediments to the plan for next week

 - No blocks currently.
-- Expect the integration task to go over smoothly.
-We will assign an integration manager to oversee this task.

 # Debojit